Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Iowa and its opponents have combined to score more than 37 points in six of nine games this season.
+- Iowa has combined with its opponents to put up more than 37 points in six of nine games this season.

-- Minnesota and its opponents have combined to score more than 37 points in five of nine games this season.

-- The two teams combine to score 50.3 points per game, 13.3 more than the over/under in this contest.
+- The two teams combine to average 50.3 points per game, 13.3 more than the over/under in this contest.

-- These two squads combine to surrender 34 points per game, 3.0 fewer than this contest's over/under.
+- The 34 combined points per game that these two squads have allowed this season are 3.0 fewer than the 37 total in this contest.

-- Hawkeyes games this season feature an average total of 44.2 points, a number 7.2 points higher than Saturday's over/under.
+- The Hawkeyes and their opponents have scored an average of 44.2 points per game in 2021, 7.2 more than Saturday's total.

 - The 50.7 PPG average total in Golden Gophers games this season is 13.7 points more than this game's over/under.